antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 Dimensionality
 --------------

-Nidhoggr is designed from the start to be extensible to multiple spatial dimensions.
+Yggdrasil is designed from the start to be extensible to multiple spatial dimensions.
 This is accomplished by templating most classes on integer dimensionality.
 For example,

 .. code-block:: c++